jkminder/data2neo/docs/source/conversion_schema.rst

 A node is defined with ``NODE(`` *label1, label2, ...* ``)``; in between the brackets, we define the labels that the nodes should have.
 We can also define the label based on an attribute of the entity: ``NODE(`` *type.attributename* ``)`` (e.g. ``NODE("Flower", Flower.species)`` to add the species name as label to the node).
 After a node definition, we can specify its internal **identifier**.
-The identifier is optional and is used for referring to this node when creating relations, as we will see later.
+The identifier is optional and is used for referring to this node when creating relationships, as we will see later.
 The **identifier** is only valid within one entity and, therefore must be unique per entity.
 The full syntax for defining a node is:

 ``NODE(label1, label2, ...) identifier :``